ethhub-io/ethhub/docs/ethereum-basics/development/interacting-with-clients.md

 # Interacting with an Ethereum Client: JSON-RPC

-JSON-RPC is the primary protocol used by Ethereum and bitcoin.
-JSON-RPC is a simple, transport agnostic messaging payload structure.
-Although JSON-RPC itself does not specify the transport that should be used, in ethereum, HTTP, IPC and websockets are the currently supported transports.
+JSON-RPC is the primary protocol used by Ethereum and bitcoin. is a lightweight data-interchange format.
+It is easy for humans to read and write.
+It is easy for machines to parse and generate.
+While it is transport agnostic, most ethereum clients today implement one or all of the following: HTTP, IPC and websockets.

 ## Ethereum JSON-RPC Specification